redhat-developer/odo/docs/proposals/improved-schema-for-services.md

     }
   },
   "detectBindingResources": {
-    "description": "DetectBindingResources is flag used to bind all non-bindable variables from different subresources owned by backing operator CR.", "type": "boolean"
+    "type": "boolean"
   },
   "envVarPrefix": {
-    "description": "EnvVarPrefix is the prefix for environment variables", "type": "string"
+    "type": "string"
   },
   "mountPathPrefix": {
-    "description": "MountPathPrefix is the prefix for volume mount", "type": "string"
+    "type": "string"
   },
   "services": {
-    "description": "Services is used to identify multiple backing services.", "type": "array",
+    "type": "array",
     "items": {
-      "description": "Service defines the selector based on resource name, version, and resource kind", "type": "object",
+      "type": "object",
       "required": [
         "group",